With £10,000 sat in your bank, you’re in a good place – you’ve got three months of expenses saved up, so what on earth do you do with it now?

 This is where digital wealth managers like Moneyfarm come into play.
 Armed with the expertise and experience, it’s their job to monitor the markets and maximise your returns on your behalf, so you can focus on the important things in life.

-At Moneyfarm, you pay just 0.7% in management fees on portfolios worth up to £20,000, after which investments up to £100,000 are charged at 0.6%.
-We choose to invest in exchange traded funds to keep fund charges low, at an average of 0.3%.
-In this example, you would pay just £106 in one year including both the management fee and underlying fund charge.
+At Moneyfarm, you pay just 0.75% in management fees on portfolios worth up to £10,000, after which investments up to £50,000 are charged at 0.6%.
+We choose to invest in exchange-traded funds to keep fund charges low, at an average of 0.2%.
+All this adds up to you keeping more of the returns that you went into investing to find.

 Use your annual allowances early when investing £10,000